cfpb/design-system/docs/pages/story-page.md

 layout: variation
 section: pages
 status: Proposed
-description: Story pages are used sparingly for narrative content with an emotional impact.
-Full-bleed imagery throughout the page, along with scaled-up H2s, work in tandem to create a highly visual page that helps tell a story.
-  Story pages should generally be reserved for high-profile initiatives.
+description: The story page template is highly visual, using full-bleed images and scaled-up headings (H2s) to tell a story with emotional impact.
+Use of this template should generally be reserved for high-profile initiatives.
 An example of a story page is the [racial equity page](https://www.consumerfinance.gov/about-us/racial-equity).
 variation_groups: